LeeroyLabs/sailcms-documentation/src/cms/entries.md

 For the contents fields, we have `title`, `slug`, `categories` and `content` attributes.
 The slug can be *null* and it will be generated with the title of the entry.
 There is also a validation done on the slug to be sure that there is no other entry with the same value.
 Automatically, we increment the slug with a number just to be sure that there are unique.
 TODO category.
 TODO content.

 The two last attributes - `authors` and `dates` - are automatically sets when creating, updating and deleting an entry.
 These attributes are useful to retrieve information about the life of your entry: when it was created and by whom, who and when it was deleted, etc.

+### Utilities

+Here is a list of utility notes to help you work with entries.

+#### Homepage usage

+The homepage is automatically stored in the configs table when you creating, updating or deleting an entry.
+To retrieve the homepage you should use `Entry::getHomepage()` with your site id.